A best cylcing smartwatch must have an onboard GPS and navigation along with health tracking. Here is a list of best cycling watches with GPS in 2021

 - Chunky design, could get caught on clothing

 The Forerunner 945 is a much sleeker option compared to the Fenix 6 Pro.
-Coming in one size only, 47mm x 13.7mm with a 1.2-inch screen and in just two colors.
-It’s neither as big or flashy as the 6 Pro, but it still makes a statement.
+Coming in one size only, 47mm x 13.7mm, with a 1.2-inch screen and just two colours.
+It’s neither as big nor flashy as the 6 Pro, but it still makes a statement.

 - One of the best GPS offerings on the list